mrjoshbear/after-sundown-2e/2-introduction/1-what-is-after-sundown.md

-# After Sundown: An Introduction
+# What is After Sundown
 _To write a story together, everyone must be on the same page._

 One of the primary purposes of a cooperative storytelling game is to provide a foundation upon which stories can be told.
 The other is to provide a framework by which disagreements about how a story should progress can be worked out in an acceptably impartial fashion.